Jambo258/express-tips-version-2/README.md

 ````
 docker compose up
 ````
-add data to the database by navigating to nodeapp/scrips and run command
+add data to the database by navigating to nodeapp/scrips and run command (not needed if you did it previously)
 ````
 node add_data_to_db.js
 ````
 to start webserver run following command in the nodeapp folder
 ````
-node app.js
+npm run dev
 ````
 to start frontend run following command in the client folder
 ````